Calling all mathematicians and cookie lovers– these pi cookies are ready celebrate Pi Day on March 14th!

-Pi Day Cookies give you a reason to celebrate Pi Day.
-Not sure what Pi Day is but love to eat cookies?
-Read on!
-It is a day for mathematicians to get excited since March 14th is 3/14.
-It’s also fair game for anyone who likes pies…or cookies in this case!
-The Greek letter, Pi, is used to represent the ratio of a circle’s circumference (measurement around the circle) to its diameter (measurement across the circle)– and it is always 3.14.
-Want to learn more– check out www.piday.org.
-This year of 2015 is especially noteworthy since the next digits of Pi are also noted in today’s date: 3.1415 so 3/14/15.
-If you really want to get particular you can send up a cheer at 9:26 and 53 seconds since the first ten digits of Pi are 3.141592653 .
-My son’s math class had a Pi celebration with pies this week and I sent in these cookies to add to the fun.
-I also sent a few to my friend who recently earned tenure in her position as a math professor.
-(Yeah, so very happy for you!)
+I originally shared these pi cookies in the year of 2015 which was especially noteworthy since the next digits of Pi are also noted in that date: 3.1415 so 3/14/15.
+If you really wanted to get particular you could send up a cheer at 9:26 and 53 seconds since the first ten digits of Pi are 3.141592653 .
+My son’s math class had a Pi celebration with pies and I sent in these cookies to add to the fun.
+I also sent a few to my friend who had recently earned tenure in her position as a math professor.
+(Yeah, still so very happy for you!)
 Math brains appreciate quirky occasions like Pi Day and everyone appreciates cookies so this is a win-win situation!

 So…it’s not likely that you have a Pi cookie cutter in your collection.
 I don’t either, although I may by this time next year.
-Check out this cutter from Copper Gifts.
-Make a template to creat your own Pi shape.
+Here are two options from Amazon: this comfort grip pi cookie cutter or this copper pi cookie cutter.
+You can easily make a template to create your own Pi shape.
 Start with a square or rectangle cookie cutter.
 This helps you have consistency in shape and size, as well as a straight edge on top.
 Use cardstock or cardboard to cut a shape of Pi that fits within your cookie cutter square.
 Then when you roll out your dough, cut it into squares first with the cookie cutter and use a sharp knife to cut away the small bit of extra dough around your Pi shape.

 If you need a standard cut-out cookie recipe I often turn to Bridget Edward’s recipe found on her site Bake at 350.
 She has excellent step by step directions and if you prefer a cookbook in your kitchen rather than a website, her cookie cookbooks are a necessity for any cookie baker.